muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-In 73 Sirius Tower finished, the last Apollo mission to Moon returned (Dec 72), Standard Model of physics done.
+In 73 Sears Tower finished, the last Apollo mission to Moon returned (Dec 72), Standard Model of physics done.
 So US went highest, furthest in a lot of areas then stopped.
 But I believe after that things expanded horizontally, not vertically.
 No more moon, but lots of satellites, GPS, hell velcro.
 No new psy discoveries, but applying QM to electronics, molecular chemistry.
-Nothing higher than Siriuis, but many more othe skyscrapers.
+Nothing higher than ST, but many more othe skyscrapers.
 It's fine.
 Just a different emphasis.

 *2019-8-18 21:19:51*